 Value-added tax (VAT)

 The Swedish VAT system is harmonised with the EU rules.
 The general VAT rate of 25% is chargeable on most goods and services.
 Reduced rates apply to a few goods and services, such as hotel accommodation, foodstuffs (excluding alcoholic beverages), restaurant meals, and low or non-alcoholic drinks (12%), as well as newspapers, magazines, books, e-books, passenger transport, maps, musical notes, some cultural services, transport in ski lifts, etc. (6%).
 Certain financial and insurance services are exempted from VAT.

 VAT returns are filed and tax is paid monthly or quarterly.
-VAT returns must be filed monthly if the VATable turnover is estimated at more than 40 million Swedish kronor (SEK) (estimated yearly sales excluding any reverse charge or import acquisitions).
+VAT returns must be filed monthly if the VATable turnover is estimated to exceed 40 million Swedish kronor (SEK) (estimated yearly sales excluding any reverse charge or import acquisitions).
 Companies with VATable turnover below SEK 40 million report VAT quarterly or may choose to report VAT on a monthly basis.
 For companies with a turnover of less than SEK 1 million, VAT is reported on a yearly basis in the VAT return, and these companies may also choose to report VAT quarterly or on a monthly basis.